 “User Experience Design is the science and art of designing a product so that it’s – easy to use – fits expectations and – meets business goals.“

-When planning and creating a website, UX design is about understanding the various ways your target audiences use your website and how you want them to use your website.
-The aimed-for outcome is an intuitive and engaging website that makes it simple for website visitors to take action, whether that’s by signing up to your mailing list, completing an inquiry form or purchasing a product.
+When planning and creating a website, UX design is about understanding the various ways your target customers or clients use your website and how you want them to use your website.
+The goal is to create a compelling and engaging website that makes it easy and simple for website visitors to take action, whether that’s by signing up to your mailing list, completing an inquiry form or purchasing a product(s).

 Here are 5 UX Design principles that apply to your website: